xyproto/battlestar/README.md

 battlestar
 ==========

-Programming language that compiles to 64-bit x86 assembly for Linux.
+Programming language that compiles to 32-bit or 64-bit x86 assembly for Linux.

 Created for fun and for the educational process.

+* Version: 0.1
+* License: MIT
+* Author: Alexander Rødseth